Skip to main content

 Bucket 1: Shorter-term liquidity portfolio = Less volatile, highly liquid assets

-In this bucket, you want assets that you can sell without a loss to meet expenses for a period of two to four years, depending on your financial plan and risk tolerance.
+In this bucket, you want assets that are less volatile and highly liquid, assets that you are comfortable selling to meet expenses for a period of two to four years depending on your financial plan and risk tolerance.

 Bucket 1